"Question everything. Learn something. Answer nothing."

 Test teachings against experience: Verify rather than accept.

-Think for yourself while respecting teachers: Maintain discernment while learning from others.
+Think for ourselves while respecting teachers: Maintain discernment while learning.

 Question as an act of respect: Real teachers want students who question.